 My very first BASE jump was from Kjerag Mountain, which is on the shore of Lysefjorden, in the village of Lysebotn, Norway.
 I traveled there with a group of friends and we spent a glorious week climbing and leaping from that mountain.
 It was a fantastic, unforgettable adventure; however, even after that trip, I was still not convinced that I would continue BASE jumping.

-But then one day, while at a BASE jumping competition event, supporting my friends who were competing, my friend Lisa said to me "Ya know, we should start our own all-girls team.
-There has never been an all-women team in the BASE competition circuit."
-The moment I heard competition and all-girls team, my ears perked right up, and my head spun toward her.
-"Oh reeeeeally???"
-I replied, full of curiosity and possibility. ...and the rest - as they say - is history!
+But then one day, while at a BASE competition event, my friend Lisa said to me "Ya know, we should start our own all-girls competition team."
+I smiled and said "you had me at all-girls competition." ...and the rest - as they say - is history!
 We had named the team and chosen the remaining two members within the hour!

 Our team spent many weekends training before our first competition.
 At that time, the BASE competition circuit included five competition events per year, each in a different part of the U.S. including bridges in California and Idaho, the Red Rock Cliffs in Moab, Utah, and the culminating event at the New River Bridge in Fayetteville WV.
 We would typically travel internationally once or twice a year as well.
 Traveling all over the country and the world with my favorite peeps, doing this thing we loved to do, meeting new people and seeing new sites - it was a dream!
 Within a couple of years, much to our surprise, we had a few companies sponsoring most of our gear and equipment.
 Whaaat?